 The Great War, 1914-1918

 Benjamin Bennett, Private, 22790, Welsh Regiment.
 Benjamin was born in 1892, the son of Benjamin Bennett and Jane Bennett (nee Rees), of Gwenffrwd, Llanrhidian.
 He was working as a farm labourer at Pengarveny Farm, Penclawdd when he travelled into Swansea to enlist into the Welsh Regiment.
 He was posted to France to join the 1st Battalion, Welsh Regiment on 24 March 1915.
 The 1st Welsh had been in France since 18 January 1915, after returning from overseas service in India, and was attached to 84 Brigade, 28th Division.
 It was first posted to the Merris sector before moving to Ypres, and had suffered heavy casualties in February before moving to the Dranoutre sector, where Benjamin joined the battalion.
 While Benjamin was tasting his first action with the 1st Welsh, in England other Welsh battalions were being formed, including the 9th Battalion, Welsh Regiment, which moved to France in July 1915 attached to 58 Brigade, 19th (Western) Division.
 Benjamin transferred to the 9th Welsh at some time after this, probably after its mauling at the Battle of Loos on 25 September 1915, and moved to the Somme with the division the following year.
 On 2 July 1916 part of the village of La Boisselle was captured by 48 Brigade and after much fighting the 9th Welsh moved back into reserve until 6 July.
 During the night of 6-7 July, the battalion moved forwards into the Heligoland Trenches alongside the 7th King’s Own, and at 08.15 launched a frontal assault against the Germans, behind a creeping barrage.
 Heavy fighting continued throughout the day, but the attack was successful, with elements of the 9th Welsh reaching Contalmaison.
 Benjamin was killed in action during the days fighting.
 The 24-year-old has no known grave and is commemorated on the Thiepval Memorial, France.
+(Confusingly there were two Benjamin Bennett’s of Penclawdd who served with the 9th Welsh.
+This mans details are confirmed from several sources of pension papers, soldiers effects, and also from a family grave in Saint Rhidian and Saint Illtyd’s Churchyard, Llanrhidian.
+The other Benjamin Bennett had the service number 18240, and was discharged as medically unfit on 31 October 1917.)

 Daniel Bennett, Driver, T4/174036, Royal Army Service Corps.
-Daniel was the son of William and Mary Bennett, of Single House, Llanmorlais, Penclawdd.
+Daniel was the son of William and Mary Bennett, of Singleton House, Llanmorlais, Penclawdd.
 He worked as a miner prior to the war and had served in the Territorial army prior to enlisting at Seaforth on 6 March 1916 into the Army Service Corps.
 On 22 April 1916 he was posted to Egypt, joining the Horse Transport section of the 53rd (Welsh) Field Ambulance, and from March 1917 onwards took part in the divisions offensive into Palestine.
 The division took part in three large scale pitches battles, known successively as the First, Second and Third Battles of Gaza, before Jerusalem fell later in the year, and the offensive continued northwards, with the Turks in full retreat.
 Following a further advance in March 1918, General Allenby had turned his attention to the River Jordan, and the 53rd (Welsh) Division begun marching towards Tallat ed Duum, on the road to Jericho.
 The division relieved the 74th (Yeomanry) Division at Ramallah on 4 April 1918.
 Daniel was killed in action during the move forwards on 3 April 1918.
 The 32-year-old is buried in Jerusalem War Cemetery, Israel.

 David Davies, Rifleman, R/3636, King’s Royal Rifle Corps.
 David was the son of Henry and Margaret Davies, of West End, Penclawdd.
 He worked as a collier prior to enlisting at Swansea on 7 September 1914 into the 9th Battalion, King’s Royal Rifle Corps.
 He joined the battalion at Winchester, where it was formed, before moving to Aldershot for training.
 David became ill whilst in training and was hospitalised at Connaught Military Hospital, Aldershot, where he died of pneumonia on 24 February 1915, aged 26.
 His body was brought home to Penclawdd where he was buried with full military honours in Parc Hendy Cemetery, Penclawdd.